BenWassa/dukkha/docs/images/diagrams/AI_Image_Generation_Guide.md

 - **Psychological Insight:** Clear communication of behavioral science principles through art
 - **Aesthetic Appeal:** Professional, artistic quality that elevates the guidebook
 - **Versatility:** Images that work across different contexts and formats

+## Page-specific image ideas
+Below are three targeted image concepts for each site page you listed.
+These build directly on the metaphors in this guide and are tuned to the content and tone of each page.

+### `docs/site/attention.html` — 3 ideas
+1. "Attention Lanterns": A dim cityscape where individual people carry lantern-like phones; each lantern's light casts narrow cones that highlight tiny, isolated islands of activity while everything else is in soft shadow — showing attentional narrowing.
+	- Prompt kernel: cinematic nighttime city, people with glowing lantern-phones, spotlight cones, selective focus, high contrast.
+2. "Juggling Focus": A single person juggling glowing orbs labeled 'Work', 'Friend', 'News', 'Feed' with one orb (the phone) becoming heavier and warping the juggler's posture.
+	- Prompt kernel: surreal portrait, glowing orbs, physical strain, metaphor for divided attention.
+3. "Attention Map": Overhead map view of a desk and room where beams of light move chaotically between objects, with the phone beam looping repeatedly — visualizing attention routing and capture.
+	- Prompt kernel: top-down composition, light-beams tracing paths, minimal color palette, schematic yet emotional.

+### `docs/site/model.html` — 3 ideas
+1. "Inner Dashboard": Cutaway of a person with a visible analog dashboard in their chest showing needles for 'Craving', 'Baseline', 'Stress' — the phone as a small console connected by wires.
+	- Prompt kernel: analog gauges, human cutaway, subtle sci-fi, tactile materials.
+2. "Reward Garden": A garden where plants bloom into notification icons; a gardener tends some plots (healthy habits) while others overgrow into invasive luminescent vines (compulsive behaviors).
+	- Prompt kernel: surreal botanical scene, mixing organic + digital motifs, warm tones for healthy plots, cold for invasive.
+3. "Levers of Control": A control room with large levers labeled 'Pause', 'Limit', 'Redirect' that a user can pull to reroute streams of light from devices — illustrating model interventions.
+	- Prompt kernel: retro-futuristic control room, warm cinematic lighting, clear labels, hopeful tone.

+### `docs/site/myths.html` — 3 ideas
+1. "Myth Mask": A gallery wall where portraits labeled with common myths wear theatrical masks; one person removes a mask to reveal a calmer, less sensational face beneath.
+	- Prompt kernel: museum/gallery lighting, masks, revelation moment, neutral palette.
+2. "Tall Tale Telephone": An exaggerated, cartoonish old-time telephone that grows into a mythic creature whispering sensational phrases; a rational figure uses a small lamp labelled 'Evidence' to shrink it.
+	- Prompt kernel: stylized illustration, playful but clear allegory, contrasting scales.
+3. "Fact vs. Hype Tug-of-War": Two teams pulling a rope; on one side 'Hype' banners made of flashy notifications; on the other 'Evidence' banners anchored by quieter, sturdier icons.
+	- Prompt kernel: visual metaphor, dynamic composition, clear labels, slightly documentary tone.

+### `docs/site/recovery.html` — 3 ideas
+1. "Slow Sunrise": A figure sitting on a shoreline watching a gradual sunrise made of soft, warm pixels rising above a dark sea of notifications — symbolizing gradual recovery.
+	- Prompt kernel: tranquil seascape, pixel-sunrise, gentle color gradient, meditative mood.
+2. "Repair Workshop": A cozy workshop where a person carefully repairs a fragile glowing orb (their attention) with tools labelled 'Routine', 'Sleep', 'Pause' — hands-on recovery work.
+	- Prompt kernel: warm indoor lighting, tactile materials, comforting palette, intimate scene.
+3. "Stepping Stones": A path across a dark river with stones labeled small achievable steps (e.g., '10 min offline', 'No notifications') and the figure progressing toward a bright shore.
+	- Prompt kernel: symbolic landscape, clear labels on stones, hopeful perspective, accessible metaphor.